stanclarke-jr/stanclarke-jr.github.io/_posts/2017-01-31-javascript30-day-3.md

 1. CSS can do some powerful s***!

-2. Technically CSS Variales are <a href="https://drafts.csswg.org/css-variables/#defining-variables" target="_blank">*CSS Custom Properties*</a> because they work like regular CSS properties.
+2. Technically CSS Variables are <a href="https://drafts.csswg.org/css-variables/#defining-variables" target="_blank">*CSS Custom Properties*</a> because they work like regular CSS properties.

 3. CSS Variables are declared once.
 Then, everywhere on the page where those variables are referenced, those instances will self-update.
 They are dynamic -- no need for a global search and replace to update changed values.